 Today, the effects of aging on the skin no longer need to be permanent.
 The appearance of youth can be restored with surgical or non-surgical procedures designed to enhance the look of facial skin.
-Dr. Kalus provides patients with multiple options for facial rejuvenation to accommodate their busy lives.
+Drs.
+Kalus and Rowin provide patients with multiple options for facial rejuvenation to accommodate their busy lives.
 For individuals seeking long-lasting results, a surgical facelift can address many cosmetic signs of aging to achieve your desired aesthetic outcome.
-Whether your goal is to elevate skin tissue to a more youthful position or undo damage caused by excessive sun exposure, a facelift can provide comprehensive facial rejuvenation customized to your unique needs.
+Damage caused by excessive sun exposure may require other treatments, such as fractional CO2 laser resurfacing; however, a facelift can provide significant structural facial rejuvenation customized to your unique needs.

 You may want to consider facelift surgery if you are bothered by signs of aging in the face and neck and you are seeking a more long-lasting solution than cosmetic injectables can provide.
 A facelift can restore your youthful appearance by eliminating or improving:

 - Loose and sagging skin

 - Deep creases between the cheeks and mouth (nasolabial folds)

 What is the Best Age for a Facelift?

 Good candidates for facelift surgery are determined based on an individual’s unique needs and desires as opposed to what age is considered “appropriate.”
 Our plastic surgeons have performed this procedure with successful, beautiful results on a range of ages.
 While many patients considering facelift surgery are near middle-age or older, the aesthetic concerns that can be resolved by a facelift are found in patients as young as their twenties.
 During a consultation, our surgeon can examine your facial anatomy and help you determine whether you would benefit from facelift surgery.